The Future of Liberty

 Mitch Daniels (00:02:16):

-Let's, let's just test that thesis.
-David, you have, I don't think it's a stretch to say you have walked with legends.
-In other words, you have named people that were actual mentors, people you had a chance to know you probably as a very young person then maybe when they were already legends.
+Let’s just test that thesis.
+David, you have, and I don’t think it’s a stretch to say this, you have walked with legends.
+In other words, you have named people who were actual mentors, people you had a chance to know both when you were probably very young and when they were already legends.
 But talk about, for instance, Frank Meyer.

 David Keene (00:02:40):